bleaktwig/yuadrem-wiki/docs/index.md

 * **Zsekian** was the language of the Hulnar empire.
 Very few native speakers remain in the modern world, but the language still sees some use in the chiefdoms of Raraspan and Dzarog, as well as by the Ketepi people.

 #### Shamabic Family
-After the god-tree Tol spawned from the corpse of Et, it spawned the oth kin.
+After the godtree Tol spawned from the corpse of Et, it spawned the oth kin.
 Oths quickly integrated into the Seven Principates, but developed their own languages from Jantherlin: the Shamabic family.

 * **Fruenese** was the first language developed by the oths.
 It is a highly practical language with a simple syntax, reflecting the pragmatism of the kin.
 Fruenese is now the main language spoken in the chiefdom of Nalash and the island of Trevit.
 * The **Silent Tongue** was the second language developed by oths.
 It doesn't have a writing system, as it uses only visual-manual signs to convey meaning.
 Despite it being an artificial language, it's separate into many different dialects.
 It can be seen in the entire Fesh Peninsula, but it is seen the most in the sumi of Fremit.
 It is the basis for the dentralin apomantic system<!-- TODO.
 Link. -->